-Domestic Violence Support for Individuals Domestic and Family Violence by domestic and family violence to meet their immediate needs, including e-vouchers for essential items, relocation and removalists costs and payment of utility and phone bills.
+Domestic Violence Support for Individuals

+Domestic and Family Violence

+We provide funding to enable YWCA Canberra to support women and their families impacted by domestic and family violence to meet their immediate needs, including e-vouchers for essential items, relocation and removalists costs and payment of utility and phone bills.
 A total of 89 women and their families accessed the support between July and October.